dubrowin/Bash2-Lambda/README.md

 All the requirements and issues that were in gkrizek's version still apply, check that out for the details.

+To use the Layer, you'll need to download it [2] and then upload to the AWS Region you want to use it in the Lambda console to Layers.

 In addition, if you need to run any AWS CLI commands, you will need these variables set properly:

     export PYTHONPATH="/opt/lib/:/opt/lib/python/:/opt/lib/awscli/:/opt/lib/python/lib-dynload"